 Generative AI

-Generative models are reshaping content creation, design, engineering, and research.
-They can produce detailed reports, design prototypes, generate code, and optimize workflows faster than human teams.
+Generative AI is revolutionizing content creation, engineering, and research.
+These systems can generate reports, design prototypes, write code, and optimize workflows—often at speeds far exceeding human capabilities.

 2. How Automation Will Transform Industries